 Types of Hiking Gloves for Winter Weather

-✔ Shell gloves are the most common type of hiking glove.
+✔ Shell gloves are the most common type of gloves for winter hiking.
 They function independently or can be worn with a liner glove to provide extra warmth in cold weather.
 They’re also more durable insulated gloves than other types of winter gloves.

 ✔ Mittens can keep your hands warmer than any other type of glove because the heat from all four fingers collects in one pocket.
 However, you’ll have less dexterity than provided by a traditional glove.